drdeg/pwordg/README.md

 ## Python
 This project is written in [Python](https://www.python.org/), so you'll need to install a python environment.
-The package depends on the /requests/ package, which is available to install using /pip/.
+The package depends on the _requests_ package, which is available to install using _pip.
 ```
 $ python3 -m pip install requests
 ```